cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv75_report.md

 **Score**: 6/10

-> *The rendering shows a plausible room layout with reasonable perspective and object placement, but several geometric and texture inconsistencies reduce realism.
-Warped/wavy wall regions, slight edge misalignment, and depth inconsistencies detract from structural fidelity.
-Texture artifacts include painterly blur, high-frequency scribbles, and inconsistent surface textures.
-Overall realism is moderate; it resembles a real scene but with noticeable reconstruction artifacts that prevent near-photorealistic quality.*
+> *The rendering shows a plausible room layout with coherent seating arrangement and depth, but notable geometric distortion on the left wall and overall softness indicate reconstruction artifacts.
+The scene is recognizable as a real room, yet not fully geometry-consistent or texture-stable due to warped surfaces and strong blur.*

 **Detected Issues**:
-- ⚠️ **Curved Or Warped Walls**: Subtle warping along left wall and wall panels; some curved contours appear unnaturally bending away from perspective.
+- ⚠️ **Curved Or Warped Walls**: Left wall panel appears warped and scribbled, giving a distorted geometry.
-- ⚠️ **Misaligned Edges**: Ceiling/edge lines show slight misalignment where wall panels meet ceiling; edges do not perfectly align.
-- ⚠️ **Depth Or Perspective Errors**: Depth cues are somewhat inconsistent: foreground table and chairs have exaggerated proximity relative to mid/background objects.
-- 🎨 **Floating Artifacts**: High-frequency scribble-like artifacts around surfaces, notably on darker wall area and along edges.
-- 🎨 **Over Blur**: Overall softening and painterly blur reduce sharpness of fine textures on furniture and wall details.
-- 🎨 **Texture Inconsistency**: Inconsistent texture resolution across surfaces (floor vs walls vs paintings) leading to non-uniform appearance.
+- 🎨 **Over Blur**: Overall softness suggests heavy post-processing or 3DGS blur, reducing edge sharpness.

 ### View 6 (150°)